 How to Think Like a Behavior Analyst: Understanding the Science That Can Change Your Life (Routledge, 2006)

 Jon Bailey and Mary Burch

-Anyone working with or interested in applied behavior analysis should have a solid understanding of complex human behavior, and this book provides readers with exactly that.
-How to Think Like a Behavior Analyst is written in an easy-to-read question-and-answer format, with thorough information on what is behavior analysis and how it differs from psychotherapy and other methods, how behavior analysis is used in various settings, and more.
+Anyone working with or interested in applied behavior analysis should have a solid understanding of complex human behavior.
+This book provides readers with exactly that.
+How to Think Like a Behavior Analyst is written in an easy-to-read question-and-answer format, with thorough information on what behavior analysis is and how it differs from psychotherapy and other methods, how behavior analysis is used in various settings, and more.

 I Know You’re In There: Winning Our War Against Autism (Hindsight Press, 2014)

 Marcia Hinds and Ryan Hinds